-The Reimagining Climate Adaptation Summit from 19-22 April 2021 will discuss Australia’s need for an evidence-based policy response to the range of emerging threats posed by environmental change.
+The Reimagining Climate Adaptation Summit, hosted in partnership with FutureEarth Australia, the Sydney Environment Institute, and the Institute for Culture and Society, discussed Australia’s need for an evidence-based policy response to the range of emerging threats posed by environmental change.

 Traditional Western approaches to major social, technological and policy change are typically dominated by formal, disciplinary and professional knowledge, guided through formal policy and political processes.
 While necessary, such a pathway is clearly insufficient for transformative adaptation, where impacts, responsibilities and the capacity and need to action change is distributed widely across societies.